OutSystems/docs-product/src/deliver-mobile/compliance-with-third-party-licenses.md

     ![](images/image03.png)

-Make the screen available in your app, so the end-users can access the licensing information.
+Make the screen available in your app, so the end users can access the licensing information.

 ## Include the Third Party Licenses Used by Plug-ins or Components